 Knowing what to avoid after a car accident can save you loads of time, but you have to stay in control.
-After a car accident, you might react impulsively, especially if your car is totaled or you’re suffering from an injury.
+After a car accident, you never how how you will react, especially if your car is totaled or you’re suffering from an injury.
 While reacting impulsively after a massive inconvenience is a go-to for many, it’s the last thing you want to do after a car accident.

+Don’t admit fault in an accident.
 You should always be calm and polite, but apologizing to the other driver or an insurance provider can be interpreted as admitting fault for the accident.
-An apology could mean that you’re denied coverage or made to be responsible for other damages.
+An apology could mean that you’re denied coverage or made to be responsible for damage to the car.

 Even if the settlement fits your needs like a glove, don’t make any decisions before talking it out with your attorney.
 Your injury attorney will make sure you walk away with the compensation you deserve.

-If you’re not satisfied with the estimate or appraisal costs that your insurance company offers, it’s investigate on your own to find a price you’re more comfortable with.
+On that same note, don’t immediately accept an estimate or appraisal for damages.
+If you’re not satisfied with the estimate or appraisal costs that your insurance company offers, investigate on your own to find a price you’re more comfortable with.
 If your insurance company pushes back, keep pushing and hire an attorney to help you get what you deserve.

 The free WKW auto accident app is one of those things you don’t think you will ever need—until you do.
 And when you do, you’ll…

 A car accident can be traumatic, both mentally and physically.
 Healing can be a long process, but the sooner you start, the quicker you will…

 Car accidents are often devastating, and the aftermath can be overwhelming.
 How are you going to pay for medical bills, doctor visits, pain medication, and…

 Let WKW put our experience to work for you.
 Contact us for your free case evaluation.